 Interestingly, the Second Fallsview Suspension Bridge only lasted less than ten years here at this location.
 In 1898 its replacement, the new steel Honeymoon Bridge, had opened; but, the Second Fallsview Suspension Bridge was not demolished or scrapped.
 Instead, the Second Fallsview Suspension Bridge was taken apart and essentially recycled; it was rebuilt and reused as part of the new Queenston-Lewiston Suspension Bridge, which was opened in July 1899.
 This bridge went on to serve until 1962, when the new Queenston-Lewiston steel-arch bridge was built. (for more, see Remnants of the Queenston-Lewiston Suspension Bridge.)

 above: Feb.3, 2011 - looking again at the same site: the ice bridge is still there, solid and thick.
 The same cracks and fissures are still there, slightly deeper.
 The Adams pool is smaller again.above: Feb.10, 2011 - after a bitterly cold week, the ice sheet remains solid.

-above: video taken on Feb.11, 2011 showing the Ice Bridge in the Niagara River gorge extending from the north-side of the Rainbow Bridge to the Horseshoe Falls.
+above: video taken on Feb.11, 2011 showing the Ice Bridge in the Niagara River gorge extending from the north-side of the Rainbow Bridge, all the way upstream to the Horseshoe Falls.

 above: Feb.14, 2011 - still solid, it has now been a month since the Ice Bridge had first formed on Jan.14.